Community Insurance in Spain (2026): What It Covers & Limits

 1.Why do many apartment owners in Spain mistakenly believe they are fully insured?

-Many owners assume community insurance protects both the building and their private apartment, when in reality it usually only covers shared structures and communal elements.
-Interior damage, contents and private liability often remain uninsured.
+Many property owners assume community insurance in Spain protects their entire apartment, when in reality it usually covers only shared building elements and common areas.
+Private interiors, belongings and personal liability are often excluded.

 2.How is responsibility determined after a water leak in a Spanish apartment building?